Western Digital Corporation [WDC] Price Aside, WDC Fundamentals Booming Beyond Compare

 Western Digital Corporation [NASDAQ:WDC]: Analyst Rating and Earnings

-Pro stock market traders often keep their attention pointed at what top market analysts have to say regarding a potential equity investment.
-For Western Digital Corporation [WDC] currently, the latest-available mean analyst rating is for the fiscal quarter that will end in 12/30/2019.
+Stock market traders oftentimes pay a lot of attention to what top analysts say regarding a potential investment.
+Regarding Western Digital Corporation [WDC], the latest average analyst recommendation we can see is from the quarter closing in lastQuarterMonth.
 On average, stock market experts give WDC an Overweight rating.
-The average 12-month price forecast for this stock is $39.84, with the high estimate being $93.00, the low estimate being $45.00 and the median estimate amounting to $75.00.
-This is compared to its latest closing price of $39.39.
+This is compared to its latest closing price of $47.73.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Western Digital Corporation [WDC] is sitting at 4.18.
 This is compared to 1 month ago, when its average rating was 4.36.